 Held in May, Graduation is one of Ursuline’s most beautiful traditions.
 Dressed in a formal white dress and carrying a bouquet of red roses, each graduate curtsies and receives her diploma before family and friends gathered with Academy faculty and staff on the front lawn.

 Intramurals dates back to the 1950s.
-For several days before Thanksgiving break, the entire student body participates in a service project, hall decorating, mural, videos, and a volleyball tournament.
+The entire student body participates in a service project, hall decorating, mural, videos, and a volleyball tournament.
 Students wear their class colors (freshmen — green; sophomores — yellow; juniors — red; seniors — blue) in addition to their uniform skirts.

 Junior Ring Ceremony